Titojustchilling/Titojustchilling/README.md

 - 👋 Hi, I’m @Titojustchilling
 - 👀 I’m interested in coding ofc
-- 🌱 I’m currently learning javascript and python. wanna advance in game development doe
+- 🌱 I’m currently learning python and specializing in data visualization.
-- 💞️ I’m looking to collaborate on tbh if u collab with me imma take 2 months to respond
+- 💞️ Free to collaborate on anything
-- 📫 How to reach me ...
+- 📫 Reach me on here

 <!---
 Titojustchilling/Titojustchilling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.